Female Sexuality in Society and Self

 Why are hookups evil?
 Do they truly represent a potent act of love performed without love?
 Or is something more sinister left in its wake?

 What if that doesn’t happen for you, though?
 You have mastered the art of detachment and are intimate without dwelling on being nothing but a body, but you still judge yourself harshly for having multiple sexual partners.
-That harsh and horrible question eats away at your conscience,
+That harsh and horrible question eats away at your conscience:

-—“Am I a slut?
+Am I a slut?

 When I looked up the definition of ‘slut,’ the result was: “offensive– a woman who has many casual sexual partners.”
 Curious, I then searched for the male equivalent, to which the internet provided no equal terminology.
 Instead, there are insults with similar meanings (rake, manwhore, womanizer, etc.), but none carry the history of stereotyping and dissolution.

+One may argue that one-night stands are immoral and empty.
+That we, as humans, are biologically meant for more, in terms of connection.
 Before college, I only read romance novels.
 Grand displays of affection, yearning, and great love.
-I thought this was what to live for, and to “settle” for less would be a disservice.
+I thought this was what to live for, and to settle for less would be a disservice.
+Physical intimacy was to be saved for a so-called Soulmate.

 Above all, pleasure can be abstract.